Azure/Industrial-IoT/docs/deploy/howto-add-aks-to-ps1.md

-# Adding an AKS cluster with Azure IIoT components on top of PS1 deployment <!-- omit in toc -->
+# Adding an AKS cluster with Azure Industrial IoT components on top of script deployment <!-- omit in toc -->

 [Home](readme.md)